GESIS-Methods-Hub/guidelines/README.md

 1. Can I write tutorial about someone else's method?

     Yes, you can write a tutorial about other developers methods as your contribution.
 You can also write tutorials about methods not published on Methods Hub but are of interest to the Methods Hub audience.
-For more details, please visit the method guide and template.

 1. Where should the method or tutorial code be hosted?